Seasonal Freebie

 The students can digitally build the number 100 with cubes or pattern blocks.
 They can also practice tracing the number 100.
 Plus, they can locate and cover the number 100.

-Hundreds Chart Virtual 100th Day of School Activities
+Hundreds Chart Digital 100th Day of School Activities

 Another variation is naming a specific number and having the students use the hundreds chart to name one more or one less.
 For older students, you can have them tell you ten more or ten less.

 There are variety of writing prompts for the 100th Day of School.
-You can complete any of these prompts as a class during a live session.
 Simply add the title to the top of a piece of chart paper or digital document.
 Record the students’ responses.
 You could also assign one of these writing prompts as an independent writing task.

 Something I Couldn’t Do 100 Days Ago